 Conventional wisdom says that insiders and 10% owners really only buy shares of a company for one reason -- they believe the stock price will rise and they want to profit from it.
-So insider buying can be an encouraging signal for potential investors, particularly when there is uncertainty in the markets, as has been the case as new COVID-19 cases surge.
+So insider buying can be an encouraging signal for potential investors, particularly when markets are near all-time highs.

-Here are some of the most noteworthy insider purchases that were reported in the past week, as the year winds down and investors ponder the new year.
+Insiders continued to add shares despite market volatility and economic uncertainty.
+Here are some of the most noteworthy insider purchases reported in the past week.

 See more from Benzinga

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.